 #What If My Wi-Fi Keeps Disconnecting?

-Go to Settings > Wi-Fi and disable Auto-Join for networks you rarely use.
+Go to Settings > Wi-Fi and disable Auto-Join for any networks you rarely use.
 This keeps your iPhone on the chosen network instead of jumping to a weaker one nearby.

 If Wi-Fi turns off by itself rather than just switching networks, our guide on why Wi-Fi keeps turning off covers those specific causes.
 For issues that extend to cellular as well, the iPhone no service guide covers radio-level troubleshooting.
 If internet keeps dropping across multiple devices, see why internet keeps disconnecting for router-level causes.